fevereffigy/seasideapollo/README.md

 ## Hey!

-I'm a self-taught programmer with a passion for coding.
+I'm a self-taught developer with a passion for the craft.

 Part of the Odin Project community.